 An appraisal of American society in a world context from the post-Civil War era to the present.
-Emphasis on
+Emphasis on topical and thematical analysis in a chronological framework.
+Prerequisite: Place into ENGL 101.
+[T] IAI: S2 901, H2 905

 HIST 160 History of Illinois